Cell-Free Massive MIMO in O-RAN: Energy-Aware Joint Orchestration of Cloud, Fronthaul, and Radio Resources: Introduction

 \subsection{Contributions}

+In the conference version \cite{Demir2022ICC} of this paper, the end-to-end power consumption modeling and minimization were considered only with fully-centralized functional splitting option in virtualized C-RAN architecture.
 In this paper, we follow a holistic approach by studying different resource orchestration schemes for the cell-free massive MIMO and small-cell systems in the O-RAN architecture.
-To this end, we model the end-to-end network power consumption for cell-free massive MIMO including radio, optical fronthaul, and cloud processing resources with the fully-centralized and intra-physical-layer functional splitting options.
+The considered end-to-end network power consumption for cell-free massive MIMO involves the impact of radio, optical fronthaul, and cloud processing resources.
+Extending the conference version, we additionally consider intra-physical-layer functional splitting option by modifying the power consumption accordingly.
 We derive the cloud processing requirements of a cell-free massive MIMO OFDM system, given the required system performance.
 Based on our developed end-to-end power consumption model, we cast two optimization problems to jointly allocate the radio, fronthaul, and cloud resources.
-The first problem minimizes the end-to-end power consumption by joint allocation of transmit powers, optical fronthaul resources, cloud processing resources, and the set of O-RUs (in line with the O-RAN terminology) serving the UEs to meet their quality of service (QoS) requirements.
+The first problem, which was the only problem considered in \cite{Demir2022ICC}, minimizes the end-to-end power consumption by joint allocation of transmit powers, optical fronthaul resources, cloud processing resources, and the set of O-RUs (in line with the O-RAN terminology) serving the UEs to meet their quality of service (QoS) requirements.
 We cast the problem in a mixed binary second-order cone programming form, which can be optimally solved.
-To gain further insights into larger cell-free setups, an approximated version of the original power minimization problem is obtained via $l_0$ norm, and a concave-convex programming (CCP)-based algorithm is proposed to solve this problem in a more manageable form.
-Later, a joint sum SE maximization and total network power minimization problem is proposed.
+Different from the conference paper, an approximated version of the original power minimization problem is obtained via $l_0$ norm, and a concave-convex programming (CCP)-based algorithm is proposed to solve this problem in a more manageable form to gain further insights into larger cell-free setups.
+Moreover, a joint sum SE maximization and total network power minimization problem is proposed.
 After novel transformations, a proper approximated form of this problem is solved via the same CCP-based algorithm.
-Using the found solutions, we compare the performance of the fully virtualized end-to-end, local cloud coordination-based, and radio-only resource allocation.
+Using the found solutions, we compare the performance of the fully virtualized end-to-end, local cloud coordination-based, and radio-only resource allocation, where only the end-to-end scheme was considered in \cite{Demir2022ICC}.
 Through numerical simulations, we show how much power saving is achieved by the virtualized end-to-end resource allocation compared to the case of fixed fronthaul resources and partial resource sharing in the cloud (local coordination), and the cloud-unaware radio-only scheme.
 Moreover, the SE improvement provided by the cell-free massive MIMO over conventional small-cell networks, where each UE is served by only one O-RU, is quantified for different scenarios.
 The effect of different functional splits is discussed.